adrianorsouza/compare-system-versions/README.md

 ## Usage

     php csv.phar update config.yaml

+NOTES ABOUT CONFIG:

+- `build_dir` are always relative to the current directory, so don't define it as absolute path.

 The code above will scan for projects within `/var/www` dir and get the versions for packages and versions like: